sachinrsmh2020rda/Assignment.DiscountShop/README.md

 Few assumptions

-1. Shopping Cart represnts an Order, it is collection of Products and it's Qty.
+1. Shopping Cart represnts an Order, it is a collection of Products and it's Qty.
+It has  Total Amount, Discount Amount and Tax Amountfiels as well.

-2. Currently we are using keyValuePair, it can be easily created a new Model. i.e CartItem.
+2. Currently I am using KeyValuePair, it can be easily created a new Model. i.e CartItem.

 2. Two types of discounts
    a.
 Single Item with N qty can have fixed amount deductions. ( 3 qty of product "A", $20 can be deducted right away.
 It can be linked with some Coupon code.)